 Moderate – How do I know if I’m over-reacting to something online?
 How can I keep track of my time on social media?
 What tools can I use to help me remember to pause before I post online?

-Meaningful – Is what I’m doing online aligned to my goals?
+Meaningful – Is what I’m doing online aligned with my goals?
 Does it positively contribute to my life and wellbeing?

 Do you suffer from infobesity?
 How do you manage information overload and the negativity that can come with social media and the internet?